imprology

 Exploring storytelling and collective expression.

-You will find aspects of those approaches in everything we do, but each learning event will emphasise one or the other.
+You will find aspects of all these approaches in everything we do, but each improv learning event will emphasise one of them.

 Moulin de Canole, France